-Companies developing the next generation of aerospace and defense solutions are pursuing a myriad of innovative ideas and solutions.
+Companies developing the next generation of aerospace and defense solutions are pursuing a myriad of innovative ideas and technologies.
 From improving surface-to-air and vehicle-to-vehicle communication to enabling autonomous vehicle and unmanned aircraft operations to developing battlefield operation solutions that support lightning-fast information processing and resource coordination, there are many exciting developments on the horizon.
 But there are also significant technical hurdles to overcome.

 One of the most critical challenges exists at the I/O level.
-The problem is that next-generation solutions require data processing and power-related performance beyond what today’s copper-based solutions can deliver.
+The problem is that next-generation I/O solutions require data processing and power-related performance beyond what today’s copper-based solutions can deliver.
 Fortunately, in-package optical I/O for aerospace provides a better path forward.

 1) Rapidly Increasing Bandwidth Demands